From Legacy To Advanced

 Target Options -> Target preparation instructions#

-When starting the target, the target options from the simple sequencer are put into this Target preparation instructions area.
+When starting the target, the target options from the legacy sequencer are put into this Target preparation instructions area.
 In the simple seuquencer it was enabled to slew, center & rotate, to start guiding and to start autofocus on start.
 The first imaging instruction was set to the L filter, so the start needs to switch to that filter too.
 These options are directly translated into the preparation block.

 Target closure instructions#

-This one is an implicit instruction from the simple sequencer, as there was no toggle to do it there and it will only contain the Stop Guiding instruction.
+This one is an implicit instruction from the legacy sequencer, as there was no toggle to do it there and it will only contain the Stop Guiding instruction.
 The reason is that when a target is finished, that guiding is no longer necessary as you will most likely park the mount or slew to a different target.
 It will just be added at the closure of the target to be safe.